Secure user access to cloud resources based on WireGuard VPN

 Create resources:

-process is complete, the command line will show information for Firezone and Keycloak integration setup and test user credentials to test SSO in Keycloak and connect to the VPN.
-Later on, you can view this information by running theterraform output
+Once the process is complete, you will see the Firezone and Keycloak integration information and test user credentials you will need to test Keycloak single sign-on and the VPN connection.
+You can also see this information by running the

 Configure Firezone